-This prospectus covers the sale of shares of common stock from time to time by the selling stockholders named in the table above.
+This prospectus covers the sale of shares of common stock from time to time by the selling stockholders named in the table above and any of their pledgees, donees, assignees and successors-in-interest.
 The selling stockholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
 The sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and at terms then prevailing or at prices related to the then current market price, or in negotiated transactions.
 The selling stockholders may effect such transactions by selling the shares to or through broker-dealers.
 The shares may be sold by one or more of, or a combination of, the following:

-- o a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - o purchases by a broker-dealer as principal and resale by such broker-dealer for its account pursuant to this prospectus; - o an exchange distribution in accordance with the rules of such exchange: - o ordinary brokerage transactions and transactions in which the broker solicits purchasers; and - o in privately negotiated transactions.
+- o a block trade in which the broker-dealer so engaged will attempt to sell the shares as agent but may position and resell a portion of the block as principal to facilitate the transaction; - o purchases by a broker-dealer as principal and resale by such broker-dealer for its account pursuant to this prospectus; - o an exchange distribution in accordance with the rules of such exchange; - o ordinary brokerage transactions and transactions in which the broker solicits purchasers; - o in privately negotiated transactions; - o broker-dealers may agree with selling stockholders to sell a specified number of such shares at a stipulated price per share; and - o any other manner permitted pursuant to applicable law.